jumxglhf/AKGNN/README.md

 # AKGNN
-The source code for Adaptive Kernel Graph Neural Network at AAAI2022.
+The source code for Adaptive Kernel Graph Neural Network at AAAI2022 (url: https://arxiv.org/abs/2112.04575).

 Please cite our paper if you think our work is helpful to you: